ChrKroer/ExtensiveFormGames/README.md

 References
 ==========

-SequenceFormLPSolver is an implementation of the sequence form LP described in
+SequenceFormLPSolver is an implementation of the sequence form LP described in:
+Efficient Computation of Behavior Strategies.
+Bernhard von Stengel.
+In _Games and Economic Behavior_, 1996